OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0092.md

 platform: ios
 ---

-Tampering an app invalidates the code signature of the main executable, so it won't run on a non-jailbroken device.
+Tampering with an app invalidates the code signature of the main executable, so it won't run on a non-jailbroken device.

 You'll need to re-sign the IPA with your provisioning profile.
 This can be done in various ways with different tools: